muhammadtalaat/MISP-Lookup-Tool/README.md

 This tool streamlines the process of querying MISP for information about a large number of IOCs at once, which is particularly useful for security analysts, threat intelligence researchers, and network administrators dealing with potentially malicious IOCs.

 ## Key Features
-- **Bulk IOCs Lookup**: Input a list of IOCs in a TXT file and query MISP for information about each IP in bulk.
+- **Bulk IOCs Lookup**: Input a list of IOCs in a TXT file and query MISP for information about each IOC in bulk.
 - **Export Results**: Save the results of the IOCs lookups to a CSV file for offline analysis and reporting.
 - **Graphical Interface**: User-friendly interface with text fields and buttons for easy interaction.
 - **Error Handling**: Provides warnings and error messages for missing input fields or failed queries.